mehdiqor/DotNet.Storage.FileManager/Docs/EVENT-HANDLING-GUIDE.md

 // When object storage webhook triggers validation await _fileService.ValidateFileAsync(storageKey, actualMetadata);
+// → FileValidatedEvent is raised (if validation passes)
-// → FileValidatedEvent or FileRejectedEvent is raised
+// → FileRejectedEvent is raised (if validation fails)

-// When you mark a file as available (after virus scanning) await _fileService.MarkAsAvailableAsync(fileId);
-// → FileScannedEvent is raised
+// Note: FileScannedEvent is raised when the domain entity's MarkAsAvailable() method is called
+// External virus scanning integration would trigger this event
 ```

 ## Domain Events Reference